AudioProcessingEffects/max-panning/README.md

 # max-panning
- Some of the panning algorithms discussed in the lecture implimented in Max.
+ Some of the panning algorithms discussed in the lecture implemented in Max.